 - 2017 Grant Cycle: download grantees (pdf) - With links to detailed project profiles

 - 2016 Grant Cycle: download grantees (pdf) - With links to detailed project profiles

 - 2013-14 Grant Cycle: download grantees (pdf)

 - 2011-12 Grant Cycle: download grantees (pdf)

-The Discretionary Events Fund is intended to support events in the disability field that align with Ability Central’s mission to promote access to communication and information for individuals with disabilities in California.
+In July of 2018, we launched a Discretionary Events Funding Program.
+Events selected for funding complement our mission to promote access to communication and information for individuals with disabilities in California.
 Funding is intended to support an organization in hosting a topic-based workshop or conference.
-Fundraising events are not eligible.

 Available Funds & Award Amounts